In consultation with the IUPAC-IUBMB Joint Commission on Biochemical Nomenclature (JCBN)

 Mile End Road, London, E1 4NS, UK

 This page contains general information on enzyme nomenclature.
 It includes links to individual documents, and the number of these will increase as more sections of the enzyme list are revised.
 Links to other relevant databases are provided.
 It also provides advice on how to suggest new enzymes for listing, or correction of existing entries.
+There is a list of abbreviations used in the database.

 In Enzyme Nomenclature 1992 there was an historical introduction.
 This web version is slightly edited from that in the book.